ekvanox/adfree-viafree/README.md

 Compiled binaries and source code for an adfree version of the video streaming application [Viafree](https://play.google.com/store/apps/details?id=se.viafree.android&hl=en_US&gl=US)

-Feel free to make a pull request with an updated version of the application!
+Feel free to make a pull request with an updated version of the application.

 ## Features
 * Removes all video ads